 The boot protects your ankle and will make you more comfortable.
-Wear the boot when you are standing and walking for the first 2 weeks.
+Wear the boot when you are standing and walking.
 You can take it off at night and at rest.

 Please inform us if you are diabetic; you may need a special boot.